behlandj/claim_icad_simulation_vs_perfusion/README.md

 2. `statistics.py`: This file includes the analysis of diagnostic accuracy which involves the calculation of sensitivity, specificity, and the Receiver Operating Characteristic (ROC) analysis incl.
 ROC curve figures.

-## Repository Data Structure
+## Repository Data Structure of nipype_pipeline.py

-Here's a snapshot of the project data structure needed for nipype_pipeline.py:
+Here's a snapshot of the project data structure needed for nipype_pipeline.py.
+All files need to be provided in NIfTI format and gzipped.

 ```
 Repository